IKCO Reera

-The IKCO Reera (ریرا, Codename: K125) is a compact (C-segment) crossover SUV produced by Iranian automaker Iran Khodro.
-The vehicle is based on their IKP2 platform.
+The IKCO Reera (ریرا, code name: K125) is a compact crossover SUV (C-segment) produced by Iranian automaker Iran Khodro.
+The vehicle is based on their IKP2 platform, which is in turn based on Stellantis's CMP platform.

 Mehdi Khatibi, the CEO at the time, introduced the Reera on July 8, 2022, as the first national Iranian crossover.
 The vehicle will be offered in three different versions.

 History

 Iran Khodro, which had obtained the rights to produce and platform the Peugeot 301 and Peugeot 2008 during the JCPOA era, introduced and began production of the Tara sedan based on the 301.
 Afterwards, the company turned to produce its first crossover SUV based on the 2008.
 The Reera was initially known by the code K125.
 The model was unveiled in 2022, with registration for purchase beginning on August 15, 2024.

 Technical features

 Platform

 The Reera does not use the Tara platform with the code IKP1, but rather it has been developed on Iran Khodro's new platform with the code IKP2.
 This platform is similar to the second-generation Peugeot 2008 platform.